FAST. FUN. INCLUSIVE.

 Other Development

-Looking ahead, we plan to introduce specialist support packages — from governance to coach exchange to expert coaching (Goalie/PEP)— to help raise standards across UK ice hockey.
+Looking ahead, we aim to introduce a coach pathway as well as specialist support packages — from governance to coach exchange to expert coaching (Goalie/PEP)

 Hackney on Ice CIC is actively building partnerships with schools, local clubs, and various organisations — with more to be announced soon.